 However, from time to time we may have to use various sanctions and interventions when a student's behaviour, attitude or effort causes concern or disharmony within our school community including detentions and removal from their normal classes to work on their own.

-If a student misbehaves or fails to cooperate within their lessons or around the school, departments and Mini Community teams will employ their own interventions to resolve the situation with this likely to include elements of both support and sanctioning.
+If a student misbehaves or fails to cooperate within their lessons or around the school, departments and College teams will employ their own interventions to resolve the situation with this likely to include elements of both support and sanctioning.

 We also operate a Behaviour Points approach, whereby should a student transgress from either a conduct or learning point of view, then this transgression is logged onto our ICT system and will result in the student being allocated Points, with suitable interventions being put in place for the student.